 WeChat is often referred to as the ‘WeChat Times’ as users so regularly turn to the platform for their news & information.

-On this campaign articles shared reached over 7000 reads.
-There were 5037 shares on users WeChat moments feeds with 960 reposts by users in conversation groups.
+In this campaign, articles shared reached over 7000 reads.
+There were 5037 shares on users’ WeChat moments feeds with 960 reposts by users in conversation groups.
 This created significant virality and maximized Vita Wei’s exposure.